 He was calling for technology companies to encourage young people (from the whole education spectrum including primary schools) to learn to code and to not turn people away due to lack of 'relevant' qualifications.

 This really resonated with me.
 With a Geography degree I can quite often feel like an alien/imposter in the tech world however at the conference after a quick show of hands it turned out there were many people who were in a similar position.
 In fact philosophy degrees proved to be the most popular - riddle me that!

-Following the talk, quite a heated discussion seemed to take place as many people felt passionatly about this topic.
+Following the talk, quite a heated discussion seemed to take place as many people felt passionately about this topic.
 The general consensus was that employers need to recall how they ended up in the tech industry.
-And to not neccessarily search for people with the correct further/higher education qualifications, rather to look for those individuals who have a passion for code that is strong enough to drive their learning and acquirement of knowledge.
+And to not necessarily search for people with the correct further/higher education qualifications, rather to look for those individuals who have a passion for code that is strong enough to drive their learning and acquirement of knowledge.